Looking for support for your finance function? Book a time with an expert.

 Discover how the efficient market hypothesis shapes investing.
 Explore weak, semi-strong, and strong forms of EMH.

-Then someone asks the uncomfortable question: "If markets are efficient, how is this sustainable?"
+Someone raises the uncomfortable question: "If markets are efficient, how is this sustainable?"

 This moment perfectly captures one of the most fundamental debates in modern finance.